Market Access Fund (MAF)

 Step 1: Check your eligibility | Step 2: Tell us more | Step 3: We’ll be in touch |

-Check your project’s eligibility against the checklist in the Executive Summary | Prepare an executive summary (e.g. project objectives, description, schedule, and costing) of your project. | An STB officer will be in touch to advise on the eligibility of your project to proceed with the application process.
+Key criteria to note Project must not have commenced and have at least 90 days’ lead time to implementation, and must: ✓ Primarily drive leisure travel to Singapore ✓ Target identified markets ✓ Demonstrate clear growth in business networks, product awareness, and/or sales outcomes. | Prepare an executive summary (e.g. project objectives, description, schedule, and costing) of your project.
+Download the template for the executive summary here (PDF, Word) Submission of the executive summary is for initial assessment only and does not represent a final application (refer to Step 3). | An STB officer will be in touch to advise on the eligibility of your project to proceed with the application process.
 Submit a formal application form thereafter. |

 What is the estimated processing time for grant application?